PaycheckCalculatorOnline logo

 Moving to Texas: What to Know for Your First Paycheck

-If you've recently relocated to Texas from a state with income tax, here's what to expect:
+If you've recently relocated to Texas from a state with income tax, here's what changes and what doesn't.

-First Paycheck in Texas: You'll notice no state income tax withholding line.
-Your W-2 at year-end will have no entry in Box 15 (state information).
-You will not need to file a Texas state income tax return.
+No state income tax withholding line will appear.
+Your W-2 at year-end will have no state tax entry in Box 15.
+You will not file a Texas state income tax return.

-Residency Date Matters: If you moved mid-year, you may need to file a part-year resident return in your former state.
-Most states tax income earned while you were a resident, even if you moved to Texas.
-Check your former state's rules.
+If you moved mid-year, your former state will typically want to tax income earned while you were a resident — even if you've since moved to Texas.
+Most states require a part-year resident return.
+Check the specific rules for your former state.

 Tip